Around the World in 80 Days (1988 film): Plot summary

 More adventures and misadventures follow the two companions as they cross the Pacific Ocean and the United States, closely watched and followed by Fix.
 Upon returning to London on the 79th day of travel, Phileas Fogg is arrested by the detective and accused of robbery, then he is placed inside a cell.
 Fogg is stuck in the cell until it appears to be too late for him to present himself at the club in time to win the wager.
 Mr. Fix then appears at the cell where Fogg is being kept and tells him that he has made a terrible mistake, and that the man truly responsible for the robbery had just been captured.
 Mr. Fogg punches Mr. Fix on the nose and the detective falls to the ground unconscious.
-Fogg returns to his residence with Passepartout, resigned to the fact he has lost his fortune.
-When they believe all is lost, a local newspaper informs them that they were mistaken about the date, and it is in fact one day earlier than they had thought because they crossed the International Date Line while circumnavigating the globe in an eastward direction.
+Fogg returns to his residence with Passepartout, resigned to the fact that he has lost his fortune.
+When they believe all is lost, a local newspaper informs them that they were mistaken about the date, and it is, in fact, one day earlier than they had thought because they crossed the International Date Line while circumnavigating the globe in an eastward direction.
 Fogg and Passepartout rush to the club where they present themselves just in time to win the wager.
 The club members cheer for Fogg's success and all admit that he had been right and had proven so.
 Mr. Fogg then assures his friends that a trip around the world can really be made in no more than sixty-six days, to the dismay of Passepartout who fears another adventurous trip around the world.

 Production

-It was produced by Roz Phillips and featured original music by Simon Walker.
+The film was produced by Roz Phillips and featured original music by Simon Walker.
 The film imitated BRB Internacional's Spanish 1981 series, La vuelta al mundo de Willy Fog, in its use of anthropomorphic animals in the human roles.
 Once released on DVD by Digiview as a budget release, it is now owned by 1091 Pictures.